 The platform serves trains to W-wa Gdańska, Legionowo, Nasielsk, Ciechanów and Działdowo, to the north-north east of Warsaw.

 And here it is.
 Below.
-W-wa Zachodnia Peron 8, formerly W-wa Wola, created in the mid-1980s on what was a freight-only line, to allow workers from the various factories in Wola to get to work more easily.
+W-wa Zachodnia Peron 8, formerly W-wa Wola, created in 1986 on what was a freight-only line, with the intention of allowing workers from the various factories in Wola to get to work more easily.

 Below: looking south towards the main line as it heads out towards the west.
 There is good signage explaining the somewhat distant main part of W-wa Zachodnia (platforms 1 to 7).
 Note the barriers guarding the pedestrian level crossing.
 One of the strange things here is the public address system announcing train arrivals and departures at platforms a long way from here, well out of eyeshot of Peron 8.